Jaeyong-Cho/markviewer/README.md

 ### 3. Open in Browser

 Navigate to `http://localhost:8080` and:
-1. Click "Select Root Directory"
+1. Click "Select Workspace Directory"
 2. Enter the path to your markdown files directory
 3. Start browsing and searching your markdown files!